 References

-Proxy Configuration JSON Schema Definitions
+ORCA Configuration JSON Schema Definitions

 • proxy (object) (Required):

-The proxy object contains all the settings required by the third party endpoint
+The proxy object contains all the settings required by the third party endpoint and logSettings for the Orchestration Logs.

 • authorization (object) (Required):